KankakeeCommunityCollege/recover-newsroom/_posts/2024-03-07-pie-in-the-face-fundraiser.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-It's time to raise money for a good cause and shove pie in the face of a professor or staff member.
+It's time to raise money for a good cause and shove pie in the face of a professor or staff member!

-The&nbsp;[STEM Club](https://www.kcc.edu/student-resources/clubs/#stem-club){: target="_blank" rel="noopener"}&nbsp;(Science, Technology, Engineering & Math Club) is having its annual "Pie-In-The-Face Fundraiser" in April.
-All KCC faculty and staff are eligible to be nominated this year.
-Submit your vote [here](https://docs.google.com/forms/d/1O5ieCQdn3beP7fHpfUKqbNJJqPpIAirvM2QivnM__h0/viewform?edit_requested=true "Pie in the Face survey"){: target="_blank" rel="noopener"} and stay tuned for updates!
+The&nbsp;[STEM Club](https://www.kcc.edu/student-resources/clubs/#stem-club){: target="_blank" rel="noopener"}&nbsp;(Science, Technology, Engineering & Math Club) is having its annual "Pie-In-The-Face Fundraiser".
+From Monday, March 25 through Thursday, March 28, STEM Club members will be in the College Center from 11:00 a.m. - 1:00 p.m. collecting donations via tickets to choose a KCC faculty or staff member to pie in the face.
+Each ticket costs $1 per ticket or 6 for $5.

+You can vote for the following faculty and staff this year:

+* Ken West
+* Eric Springer
+* Melany Duax
+* Jen Huggins
+* Christa Agee
+* Michael Caparula

+The actual event will take place on Thursday, March 28 at 12:45 p.m. in the College Center.